 intrange

-From Go 1.22 (expected release February 2024), you will be able to write:
+From Go 1.22 (released February 2024), you are able to write:

-(ranging over an integer in Go iterates from 0 to one less than that integer).
+Ranging over an integer in Go iterates from 0 to one less than that integer.

 For versions of Go before 1.22, the idiomatic approach is to write a for loop like this.